cbonoz/instant-wiki/README.md

 - Uses basic NLP to extract core phrases and topics out of an article
 - Generates automatic wikipedia links for additional information on any of the extracted key phrases from the article.

+## Installation

+* Download the forge CLI using the instructions <a href="https://developer.atlassian.com/platform/forge/getting-started/" target="_blank">here</a>.
+* `forge login`
+* `forge install`

+You should now be able to find the /Create wiki command available in any confluence article as shown in the screenshots below.

 ## How I built it

 - Macro parses out the paragraph (body) content of the article.